About Us

 We are StuyPulse, FIRST FRC Team 694.

 Our nickname is derived from the idea that we are at the heart of our student body and local community.
+The mission of StuyPulse is to help students find their pulse for lifelong learning through a team culture that shares knowledge and gives back to the community.
 Our goal is to incentivize STEM ideas and cultivate skills in engineering, programming, business, teamwork, and leadership through our participation in FIRST Robotics Competitions.
 We hope to serve as an inspiration for people in our community and educate them on the wonders of the scientific community while simultaneously giving back through various outreach events.
 Our priority is making sure that everyone even slightly interested in STEM has the chance to further explore their interests and develop skills that will allow them to succeed.
 We are a no-cut, no tryout, all inclusive team that strives to make it possible for all individuals to be a part of an accepting community that allows people to explore the world of robotics and prepare for their futures.

 Team 694 Today